The corner where Raymond Washington was killed

 Although Washington hoped to clean up the mess and bring some structure back to the Crips, he soon realized that he no longer had the power to do so.

 Due to the expanding drug trade, gangsters were now using handguns and shotguns to protect their profits and settle disputes.
-Consequently, his ability to win street fights no longer awarded him the same influence that it once did.
+Consequently, his ability to win street fights no longer gave him the same influence that it once did.

 On the night of August 9th, 1979, he was hanging around outside 6326 South San Pedro Street when a car with a group of men inside pulled up on this corner and called his name.